 Arrhythmia, an abnormal heart rhythm, can cause an odd and irregular flow of blood to the brain.
 Just like if you’d stood up too fast, this rush of blood to the head can cause disorienting dizziness that could even cause you to faint.

-Nausea or a lack of appetite is a telltale sign that something’s wrong.
+Persistent nausea or a lack of appetite is a telltale sign that something’s wrong.
 One of these underlying health problems could be a heart condition.
 If the aversion to food persists, ask your doctor to evaluate what’s going on.
 The sooner you catch the condition, the better chance you have of avoiding a heart attack.

-You might think that chest pain was the first sign of heart problems, but that’s not always true.
+You might think that chest pain would be the first sign of heart problems, but that’s not always true.
 Unexplained pain in the neck or jaw is a potential sign of angina, a heart problem that occurs when the organ lacks oxygen-rich blood.
-Women are more likely to exhibit these atypical symptoms than men; but if you experience constricting pain on more than one occasion, it’s time to consult your doctor.
+Women are more likely to exhibit these symptoms than men; but if you experience constricting pain on more than one occasion, it’s time to consult your doctor.

 Sleep apnea is a condition that causes patients to wake up in the middle of the night, gasping for air.
 These breathing irregularities have been linked to a higher risk of heart attacks and heart arrhythmia.
 When people with sleep apnea experience an interruption in natural breathing, their bodies detect a lack of oxygen and force blood vessels to quickly tighten, causing a knee-jerk gasp for air.
 The stress on blood vessels could cause problems over time.

 We’re not talking about a slight swelling you experience if it’s hot outside or you got hurt.
 The kind of swelling that signals heart failure is extreme and often results in visible lines from where shoes and socks have dug into the skin.
 The swelling is caused by a buildup of blood in your veins when they aren’t flowing properly.